WANT TO SUPPORT MY ART?

 AMPUTATION OF ROOTS

-These materialized wounds are connected to my memories of detachment from the home/homeland.
-Reflecting on the Belarusian experience of homelessness and forced refuge.
+Amputation is connected to my memories of detachment from home/homeland, reflecting the Belarusian experience of homelessness and forced refuge, but not only my personal experience.

 more ...